zVeqsxy/Basic-File-Encryption/README.md

 -------------

-# DISCLAIMER
+> **⚠️DISCLAIMER**:

-### The ransomware is intended solely for educational purposes and knowledge sharing.
-### It is strictly prohibited to utilize this code or any associated techniques to cause harm, engage in illegal activities, or compromise the security and privacy of individuals or systems.
+*This program is intended solely for educational purposes and knowledge sharing.
+It is strictly prohibited to utilize this code or any associated techniques to cause harm, engage in illegal activities, or compromise the security and privacy of individuals or systems.*

 -------------